 I am a wanderer, bringing with me the artistic inspirations and colorful cultural influences of the numerous places I have lived.
 From Fargo, North Dakota, my birth state and home for half my life, to Seoul, Korea, where I learned the language and culture of my heritage, to many years of art-making in the hot summers and edgy diversity of Atlanta, and throughout various cities in the northeast, I find myself now immersed in the quirky charm of Baltimore, where the Center for Art Education has become home.

 My teaching is, of course, deeply informed and influenced by personal explorations in art.
 In 1993, while still an undergraduate on the arboretum campus of Haverford College, I started exploring the immense beauty and complexity of trees using pen & ink as an intricate mark-making tool.
 I found trees to be such singular and beautiful living things, changing always, with the seasons, with the light, filtered though one's eyes.
 They convey so much in their silent beauty.
-Rather than creating whole trees, I explored sections of trees, creating a vast array of panels that, together, made a cohesive whole.
-The trees that have evolved and grown out of my own life journey have become metaphors for what I, as an art educator, encounter each day in the classroom.
-Like my tree panels, each retaining a compositional integrity of their own while contributing to a much larger whole, students are singular creatures, having unique traits and passions, while existing also in ever-changing combination with others.
+Rather than creating whole trees, I explored sections of trees, creating vast arrays of panels that, together, made a cohesive whole.
+In 2006, as a participant in a transformative workshop called "Drawing Closer to Nature" led by Peter London, my work embraced the ephemeral, spontaneous, and elemental, with a newfound authenticity of creating that arose from a sense of alignment with those around me, as well as the environs.
+In my current work, I sustained the format of working in panels, creating powerful individual pieces that contribute to a larger whole.
+The artworks that have grown out of my own life journey have become metaphors for what I, as an art educator, encounter each day in the classroom.
+Like my art panels, each retaining a compositional integrity of their own while contributing to a much larger whole, students are singular creatures, having unique traits and passions, while existing also in ever-changing combination with others.
 That intangible mix of energies and passions helps create that magical environment-the art classroom.
 I strive to reconcile those ‘intangibles' in teaching with authentic and meaningful teaching practice.

 I am still meandering through this artistic journey of creating and teaching, as both rejuvenate and inspire me at every turn.